 Please contact our admissions team for more information: firstname.lastname@example.org.

-- One of the few TESOL programmes in the UK which incorporates a placement component.
+- One of the few TESOL courses in the UK that incorporates a teaching placement.

 - Designed for both experienced teachers and those with little or no teaching experience.